Catholic Church in Poland: History

-Ever since Poland officially adopted Latin Christianity in 966, the Catholic Church has played an important religious, cultural and political role in the country.
-Identifying oneself as Catholic distinguished Polish culture and nationality from neighbouring Germany, especially eastern and northern Germany, which is mostly Lutheran, and the countries to the east which are Orthodox.
+Ever since Poland officially adopted Christianity in 966, the Catholic Church has played an important religious, cultural and political role in the country post-schism.
+Identifying oneself as Catholic distinguished Polish culture and nationality from neighbouring Germany, especially eastern and northern Germany, which is mostly Lutheran, and the countries to the east which are Eastern Orthodox.
 During times of foreign oppression, the Catholic Church was a cultural guard in the fight for independence and national survival.
 For instance, the Polish abbey in Częstochowa, which successfully resisted a siege in the Swedish invasion of Poland in the 17th century, became a symbol of national resistance to the occupation.
 The establishment of a communist regime controlled by the Soviet Union following World War II allowed the Church to continue fulfilling this role, although recent allegations suggest there was some minor collaboration between Polish clergy and the regime.

 The 1978 election of Polish Cardinal Karol Wojtyła as Pope John Paul II strengthened the ties of identification.
 John Paul's visits to Poland became rallying points for the faithful and galvanized opposition to the Soviet regime.
 His beatification in 2011 and canonization 3 years later further instilled pride and joy in the Polish people.
 In 2013, Pope Francis, John Paul II's 2nd successor (and who was made a cardinal by the Polish pope), announced that World Youth Day, the world's largest religious gathering of young people, would be held in Kraków, Poland in 2016.

 In 2013 a succession of child sex abuse scandals within the Church, and the poor response by the Church, became a matter of some public concern.
 The church resisted demands to pay compensation to victims.